jlrickert/zet/docs/316/README.md

-# Researching a Rofi like experience on MacOSX
+# Research: a Rofi like experience on MacOSX

 On my arch linux machine I use rofi as my program launcher and finder.
 The feature that I use the most is looking for desktop applications to launch.
 This in is in contrast to the builtin spotlight on MacOSX that finds an application that is already launch and switches focus.
 This is typically the behavior that I don't want.